dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 opportunities to squish the beasts, making each level a little harder.
 Thus we need to find a way to change the number of blocks and static blocks for each level.

-Ok that's fair, we will need way to express levels and then a way to get a level config for each level.
+OK that's fair, we will need a way to express levels and then a way to get a level config for each level.
 An `enum` here seems to be the right fit and we can implement a function on the enum that returns a struct with the config per level.
 For this let's create a new module called `level.rs` and add our code there: